-SystemView Logs
+MaintenanceView Logs

-The View Logs function allows users to access system logs in order to help NCR troubleshoot problems.
-The users should only access this page when directed to do so by a system administrator or a NCR Support Representative.
+The View Logs function allows users to access system logs to help NCR troubleshoot problems.
+The users should only access this page when directed to do so by a system administrator or an NCR Support Representative.

 Figure 66: Logs Page